bnovakovic/GameList_Converter/README.md

 ## Overview
 This project is a Kotlin Multiplatform (KMP) application that converts a `gamelist.xml` file to the [RetroArch](https://www.retroarch.com/) playlist format.

-It follows the principles of clean architecture to ensure modularity, maintainability and testability of the code (even though not a single test is written yet :D).
+It follows the principles of clean architecture to ensure modularity, maintainability and testability of the code.

 As you can probably see, it is highly inspired by super awesome [GameList Editor](https://github.com/andresdelcampo/GameList_Editor).
 This project **is not intended** to replace it.
 This application **cannot** edit, scrape or manage your `gamelist.xml` in any way.
 It is only used to convert it to the RetroArch playlist.